quizarenalabs/web-challenge/docs/api.md

 ]
 ```

-### GET /players/:id/lastEvents
+### GET /players/:id/upcoming-events

-Return the last events a Player has been in.
+Return the upcoming events for a Player.

 ```json
 [